 With the financial and economical crisis the whole cultural sector in the EU is undergoing severe unprecedented cuts.
 This is impacting heavily on operators, artists and creatives, their working conditions and also their desire and financial ability to be mobile.
 Sometimes funding shortage forces operators and artists to become increasingly mobile and look for funding sources abroad - just in order to be able to survive, regardless of their own wish to be mobile or not.
 As regards EU financial support for cross-border mobility, important changes will occur from 2014 onwards.
 A new EU programme will merge the existing Culture, MEDIA and MEDIA Mundus programmes – the latter two being programmes to promote the European film industry within and outside the EU – in a single programme with a total envelope of €1.8 billion for the period 2014-2020.
 The new programme, entitled Creative Europe, was proposed by the European Commission in November 2011 and is currently under discussion in the Council of EU Ministers and the European Parliament.

 Environmental constraints raise the question of the ecological responsibility and sustainability of cultural mobility (cf. the Study by on the move / Julie’s bicycle: Green Mobility Guide).

-Finally, the digitalisation of culture impacts more and more the performing and visual arts and new forms of ‘mobility’ have appeared, including ‘virtual’ mobility.
+Finally, the digitalisation of culture impacts more and more the arts and new forms of ‘mobility’ have appeared, including ‘virtual’ mobility.
 This raises increasingly complex questions in terms of intellectual property rights.